Diversity, Equity, and Inclusion at SOE

 From the Dean

-The Black Lives Matter movement has had one of the most profound impacts on education and society in years.
-As it swept across the country drawing attention to systemic racism, it created new opportunities for conversations, commitments and action.
-Since joining the LMU School of Education as Dean in July 2020, systemic racism has played a central role in my conversations about the school, the challenges it faces, and its many opportunities.
+Since joining the LMU School of Education as dean in July 2020, systemic racism has played a central role in my conversations about the school, the challenges it faces, and its many opportunities.
 These conversations with students, alumni, faculty, staff, and partners were initial steps toward substantive change.

-Diversity, equity, and inclusion (DEI) are at the heart of all social justice work and are inextricably linked to the mission and vision of LMU and the conceptual framework of SOE.
-The DAC is leading, designing, and coordinating SOE’s systematic DEI efforts in collaboration with all its stakeholders.
+Diversity, equity, and inclusion (DEI) are at the heart of all social justice work and are inextricably linked to the mission and vision of LMU and SOE.
+Our DAC is leading, designing, and coordinating SOE’s systematic DEI efforts in collaboration with all its stakeholders.

 Newly formed in Fall 2020, DAC’s initial focus is on disrupting anti-Black racism and honoring Black lives, as articulated by President Timothy Law Snyder in his June 2020 message Beyond Words.

 Click the button below to learn more about our DAC.

 The Smithsonian's African American Craft Initiative has featured the craftwork of Lauren Black M.A. ’20, Ed.S. ’21